TAUOLA update for decay channels with $e^+e^-$ pairs in the final state: Phase space presamplers tests

 There are 6 phase space generators used for each group of decay channels with a specific amount of final state particles.
 These are generators for 2, 3, 4, 5, 6 and N particles, where the last one supports up to 9 particles.
 Special generator introduced for $\tau \to \ell \nu_\ell \bar{\nu}_\tau (\gamma)$ decays does not need to be modified by the user.
 As the arguments of routines and parameters in the library uses float precision, we chose a solution that maintains backward compatibility.
 Arguments for phase space generation routines remain float, while all the calculations within, are performed in double precision.
 Such procedure guaranties that any models developed for the previous {\tt TAUOLA} release work right away, without any modifications.

 For validation of the changes we have used {\tt MC-TESTER} to confirm that no technical problem arises in any of decay channels present in {\tt TAUOLA} due to updates from this paper.
 The Shape Difference Parameter (SDP), for exact definition see Section 4 of~\cite{Golonka:2002rz}, for all distributions are equal to 0.
 This was tested for each channel separately, for groups of channels, as well as for a run where all the channels are generated simultaneously, with sample sizes at least of 10M events for each run.
 As an example, Fig.~\ref{inny} from tests of $\tau$ decay to 5 particles are presented, using a generated sample of 100M events, which gives almost 4M events for each decay channel of similar type.
 The whole test consists of hundreds of histograms, while the upgrade to double precision itself is quite straightforward.
+The compared distributions are nearly indistinguishable, and until now such checks were not fundamental, the ones of many years ago were sufficient.
+But with improved precision and peaked matrix elements as of the present paper, they need to be repeated.